 The Pathfinder Programme

-- Confident about their Place in the World.
-Young people are engaged in a struggle to shape their identity: who they are and how they will contribute to the world.
-Pathfinder allows students the space and support to find this understanding, shaping a positive and confident identity.
+- Confident about their place in the world: Young people are engaged in a struggle to shape their identity: who they are and how they will contribute to the world.
+Pathfinder allows students to explore these questions by giving them more choice about their learning, helping to shape a positive and confident identity.